 Getting a credit card can unlock opportunities to build your credit and access credit card perks, such as cash back rewards.
 But if you're new to credit or your score could use improvement, you may be nervous about whether you'll get approved when you apply.

 It's always a good idea to check your credit score before you apply for a credit card.
 Lenders look at your credit score to determine how responsible you are with borrowing and repaying money.
-A higher credit score can make it easier to qualify for a range of cards, whereas a low or fair score can limit your options to secured credit cards (and certain unsecured cards)—more on this below.
+A higher credit score can make it easier to qualify for a range of cards, whereas a low or fair score can limit your options—more on this below.

 You can check your credit report for free through Experian to see where you stand.
 Determining what range your score falls into will help you understand whether you're ready to apply for credit now and what card to apply for, or if you could use some more time to build credit.

-Knowing your credit score and whether certain cards accept applicants in your score range can help you avoid credit denial and unnecessary inquiries on your report.
-Depending on what range your score falls into, you may have your pick of a range of cards, or you may be limited to those designed for improving credit.
+Knowing whether you fit the credit profile for approval with a certain card can help you avoid credit denial—and unnecessary inquiries on your report.
+Depending on what range your score falls into, you may have your pick of many cards, or you may be limited to those designed for improving credit.

-- If you have poor or fair credit: If you have no credit, bad credit or fair credit, it can be challenging to qualify for many credit cards.
-It may make sense to spend some more time building up a positive credit history or consider a secured credit card.
+- If you have no credit, bad credit or fair credit, it can be challenging to qualify for many credit cards.
+It may make sense to spend some more time building up a positive credit history or consider credit-builder credit cards.

-- If you have good or exceptional credit: With a good credit score, it becomes easier to be approved for a broader range of cards.
+- If you have a good credit score, it becomes easier to be approved for a broader range of cards.
 If you have excellent credit, you'll likely qualify for most cards, so you should focus on those with features you seek, such as rewards credit cards.

 - Credit cards for students: Some student credit cards are designed specifically to offer students rewards tailored to their spending needs, and all student cards can provide a bridge from college into financial adulthood.

-- Credit cards for large purchases: If you're interested in a credit card for a large purchase, such as new home appliances, pick a card that offers either a generous introductory 0% APR period, a generous welcome bonus for spending a certain amount shortly after opening the card or, ideally, both.
+- Intro bonus credit cards: If you're interested in a credit card for a large purchase, such as new home appliances, pick a card that offers either a generous introductory 0% APR period or a generous welcome bonus for spending a certain amount shortly after opening the card—or, ideally, both.
 That way, you'll get money back on your purchase and avoid any interest charges as you pay back your purchase.

 Before you apply, it's wise to get prequalified for a credit card.
 While prequalification isn't a guarantee of approval, it can eliminate some guesswork.
-It uses a soft credit inquiry, rather than a hard inquiry, to determine your odds of approval, so it won't affect your credit.
+It uses a soft credit inquiry, which doesn't affect your credit scores, to determine your odds of approval.

 When you're ready to apply, you'll need to provide information to the card issuer to verify your identity, as well as information on your income and monthly housing payment.